Timeline of the National Football League: 1925

 The Canton Bulldogs were reactivated.
-Four other franchises were awarded.
+Four other franchises were awarded, including most notably a New York City franchise awarded to Timothy J. Mara and Will Gibson for a $2,500 membership fee, the New York Giants.
 This was the final season for the Rochester Jeffersons.

 1926

 The league grew to 22 teams, a figure that would not be equaled in professional football until 1961, adding the Brooklyn Lions, the Hartford Blues, the Los Angeles Buccaneers, and the Louisville Colonels, with Racine Tornadoes re-entering.

+At a league meeting held February 7, 1926, each franchise's roster was limited to a maximum of 18 players, with a minimum of 15.

 1927

 Prior to the season, the league decided to eliminate the financially weaker teams.
 As a result, the league dropped from 22 to 12 teams, and a majority of the remaining teams were centered around the East Coast instead of the Midwest, where the NFL had started.
-The New York Yankees were added from the American Football League and the Cleveland Bulldogs returned.
+The New York Yankees were added from the American Football League (AFL I) and the Cleveland Bulldogs returned.

 1928

-The NFL drops to ten teams.
-Two teams had folded, the Buffalo Bisons sat out the season and the Cleveland Bulldogs moved and played as the Detroit Wolverines.
+The league dropped to 10 teams, the Buffalo Bisons sat out the season and the Duluth Eskimos folded.
+The Cleveland Bulldogs moved and played as the Detroit Wolverines.

 1929

-The league increased back to 12 teams with the addition of two franchises, the Staten Island Stapletons, and the Orange Tornadoes.
+The league increased back to 12 teams with the addition of two franchises, the Staten Island Stapletons and the Orange Tornadoes.
 Two mothballed teams activated for the season.
-Minneapolis re-entered as the Red Jackets and the re-entry of the Buffalo Bisons.
+Minneapolis re-entered as the Red Jackets along with the re-entry of the Buffalo Bisons.

 1930

 Prior to the season, Brooklyn businessmen William B. Dwyer and John C. Depler bought the Dayton Triangles, moved it, and renamed it the Brooklyn Dodgers.
 The Orange Tornadoes relocated to Newark.
-The Portsmouth Spartans entered as a new team.
+The Portsmouth Spartans entered as a new team, bringing the total to 11 teams.

+The league roster limit was expanded to a maximum of 20 players, with a minimum of 16 required.